 - Getting there: The cave runs through a large part of the Puna district and there are over 100 entrance points to Kazumura that have been documented.
 All of these are on private lands but some of these landowners organize tours of the caves.
 See the websites for the tours listed above for directions.

-The Kipuka Kanohina Cave System is currently listed as the second longest lava tube in the world and is highly braided and maze-like, with multiple levels and confusing passages.
-The cave contains several Hawaiian artifacts and evidence of ancient habitation.
-It also contains soda straw stalactites, numerous large lava balls, many significant gypsum deposits, and paleontological specimens.
+Kula Kai Caverns is the public access point for the Kipuka Kanohina Cave System, currently listed as the second-longest lava tube in the world.
+The system is highly braided and maze-like, with multiple levels, confusing passages, Hawaiian artifacts, evidence of ancient habitation, soda straw stalactites, large lava balls, gypsum deposits, and paleontological specimens.

-- Official website: None, but find more info on the Cave Conservancy of Hawai’i website.
+- Official website: None, but find more info on the Kula Kai Caverns website.

-- Getting there: The Kula Kai Caverns entrance is located within a gated community just off the highway in Ocean View (92-8864 Lauhala Drive), halfway between Kailua-Kona and Volcanoes National Park at 1 hour drive west from Volcano village.
+- Getting there: 92-8864 Lauhala Drive, Ocean View — inside a gated community just off Hwy 11, roughly halfway between Kailua-Kona and Volcanoes National Park (about 1 hour from each).

 You can find a lava tube shelter cave in the Kalāhuipua‘a historical park on the grounds of the Mauna Lani resort.
 The park also contains petroglyphs and extensive fishponds.
 The lava tube was used as shelter by ancient Hawaiians and there are interesting skylights in the short cave.
 Bring a flashlight to avoid hitting your head on the sharp ceiling or stumbling over loose rocks.